srobo/docs/index.md

 <div class="warning">Never leave batteries unattended when they are in use or charging.</div>

-It would be advisable to take note of these, especially that one!
+You should take note of these, they often contain important safety information.

 You will also come across some blue boxes providing key bits of information, similar to the following: